gnosis/cow-token-allocation/README.md

 **NOTE** Entire allocation generation from scratch takes about 15 minutes.

+_DISCLAIMER_ Due to reliance on a non-deterministic price feed in the trader query we are experiencing infinitesimal difference from one run to the next.
+While the results will turn out marginally different the allocation files are not yet deterministic.
+We are toward fixing this, but will rely on the committed file here at the time of deployment even if this non-determinism has not been resolved.

 ### Verifying results

 If you generate the output files yourself, you can compare the output files with: